I have a print-on-demand business. You have a print-on-demand business.

 With consumers’ increased need for more choice, greater individuality, and customized options, there’s never been a more advantageous time to offer products outside of the standard print-on-demand categories.

 Releasing original branded products elevates your store from the oversaturated market of print-on-demand products, and helps your niche market customers buy into your brand for as long as you’re in business.

 You Already Have the Resources You Need to Create an Original Product

 Think of the last time you designed your own logo and graphics for your business.
 Chances are you’ve used a logo generator or outsourced the job using a platform like Fiverr or Upwork.

 Chances are, you were a little wary of subjecting the world to your graphic design skills, and it turned out that outsourcing that task was a pretty easy and scalable solution.

 Outsource, Outsource, Outsource

 Creating a completely original product with a 3D design asset isn’t very different from what you’ve already conquered in the world of 2D graphics printing.
 There’s no need to be an expert to get started.

 Not only can 3D printable-files be purchased (and customized) on sites like TurboSquid, but they can also be created with existing 2D graphics.
 You can also source print-ready files on CadCrowd, as well as through Fiverr and Upwork.

-More often than not, you can also look to your 3D print on demand platform for a 3D-printable model.
-Most of them offer a design service, which does tend to be the best way to guarantee manufacturability of your product.
+More often than not, you can also look to your 3D print-on-demand platform for a 3D-printable model.
+Most of them offer a design service, which does tend to be the best way to guarantee the manufacturability of your product.